What we doQigong and Medical QigongApplicantsPostgraduateNews

 Qualification Entitlements

-On completion of the Chinese Herbal Medicine examinations, successful candidates will be awarded the qualification of Diploma in Chinese Herbal Medicine and receive the corresponding certification, and will be entitled to use the designatory letters Dip.CHM.
+On completion of the Chinese Herbal Medicine examinations, successful candidates will be awarded the qualification of Diploma in Chinese Herbal Medicine and receive the corresponding certification and will be entitled to use the designatory letters Dip.CHM.
 They will also be able to use the title Practitioner of Chinese Herbal Medicine on a Business Card.

 The course has been designed to meet the curriculum standards set out by the European Herbal and Traditional Medicine Practitioners Association (EHTPA), and to meet the requirements for entry to :

-Go directly to the Dip.CHM Application pack
+Go directly to the Dip.CHM Application procedures.